Relative vs Absolute Poverty: Why and How To Measure Poverty

 For example, urban residents of capital cities will have greater education, energy and transportation costs than populations elsewhere.
 People living in extreme poverty risk from marginalization to malnutrition and disease infections.

 All this causes health issues which shorten people's lifespan in the long term - undoubtedly one of the most striking effects of poverty.
-Here's a great video on the numbers of poverty-related deaths, the difference between absolute and relative poverty, the new causes of poverty and what we can do about them.
+Here's a great video on the numbers of poverty-related deaths, the difference between absolute and relative poverty and what we can do about them.

 According to the United Nations Development Program (UNDP), poverty is not a one-dimensional phenomenon (e.g. "only" a lack of money) but a multidimensional issue that requires a wide range of solutions for a wide range of problems.
 This definition is supported by that of the World Bank which recognizes that poverty results from several political, social and economical processes that interact in ways to make people’s living conditions worse and worse.

 However the two organizations have very different approaches of poorness.
 The UN actually tries to define and give numbers that reflect such diverse reality by creating measures such as the HDI (Human Development Index) that takes into account health and education.
 The World Bank has a more bizarre approach in that, despite it recognizes that poverty is a multidimensional problem, yet, it sticks to a one-dimensional monetary method.
 You have (a bit of) money: okay; no money: poor.

 But many situations prove this over-simplification dangerous (see... rest of the website!).
 Sometimes the lack of money is due to contaminated water that brings diseases.
 Not everything is solely related to money.